 Affordable Japanese Exclusives

-Assault Suit Leynos 2: $22
+Assault Suit Leynos 2: $35

 One of my first impressions of this game was “Mechs meets Metal Slug“.
 It’s an impressive, but very tough 2D Mech shooter with some spectacular graphics and gameplay.
 It’s a wonderful exclusive for the Saturn and is definitely worth looking into if you are a shooter fan.

-Magical Drop III: $20
+Magical Drop III: $13

-King of Fighters ’95, ’96, or ’97: About $17 each
+King of Fighters ’95, ’96, or ’97: About $13 each

 SNK was a strong supporter of the Saturn in Japan and blessed gamers with handful of King of Fighters titles for the 32-bit machine before continuing their support on the Dreamcast.
 Each game should come with a RAM cart for about $15 each.
 Not a bad price at all for such solid fighters.
 However, keep in mind, you could purchase The King of Fighters Collection: The Orochi Saga, which contains all three games for the same price

-Cyberbots: Full Metal Madness: $25
+Cyberbots: Full Metal Madness: $33

 This is one of Capcom’s lesser-known fighting gems and is a spiritual prequel to the Dreamcast game, Tech Romancer.
 Cyberbots is good change of pace for fighting fans and duking it out with large robots gives off a unique feeling of satisfaction 🙂

-Samurai Spirits III or IV: $17 each
+Samurai Spirits III or IV: $18 each

 More SNK goodness.
 While many fans of the series prefer the original two installments of the series, part III and IV are still solid fighters and are quite affordable on the Saturn.
 However, you could purchase the Samurai Shodown Anthology on a newer platform for about the same price of one of these games.

 Vampire Savior: $25

-Also known as Darkstalkers 3, this fighter really takes advantage of the Saturn’s 2D capabilities and requires a RAM cart as well.
+Also known as Darkstalkers 3, this beautiful fighter really takes advantage of the Saturn’s 2D capabilities and requires a RAM cart as well.
 Just be aware of some of the incompatibilities with many of the Action Replay Plus cartridges.

 Cheap Import Alternatives

 I thought it would be interesting to list of few of the especially popular Saturn games that are quite expensive as US releases and see what the Japanese version sell for.
 If you have a way of playing imports, you might want to consider these if you want real copies of the games.
 If you don’t happen to have a Saturn modified to play imports, an Action Replay cartridge (eBay / Amazon) makes it really easy.

-Compared to $100 for US copy of Saturn Bomberman
+Compared to $400 for US copy of Saturn Bomberman

 Shop for Saturn Bomberman on eBay

-The House of the Dead: $15
+The House of the Dead: $18

-Compared to $100 for US copy of The House of the Dead
+Compared to $240 for US copy of The House of the Dead

 We’ve see re-releases of the House of the Dead 2 and 3 on a handful of platforms, but the original entry in the series remains exclusive to the Saturn (not including the arcade, Windows, and a mobile phone version).
 The US version remains a much sought-after release, but it is much more affordable as a Japanese release.
 And even with all the text in the game (not that the gameplay is dependent on it), 99% of it is in English.

-Compared to $35 for US copy of Sonic Jam
+Compared to $112 for US copy of Sonic Jam